CreativeCodingLab/Polyphorm/README.md

 # Polyphorm
-Interactive visualization software tool to analyze dark matter filaments using the Monte Carlo Physarum Machine algorithm.
+*Polyphorm* is an interactive tool to analyze intergalactic gas and dark matter filaments (together known as "Cosmic web") using the **Monte Carlo Physarum Machine** (MCPM) algorithm.

+*Polyphorm* has two main components: simulation and visualization.

+The simulation component implements the [MCPM algorithm](https://cgg.mff.cuni.cz/~oskar/research.html#BurchettElek2020) to reconstruct an optimal transport network given a set of point data in 3D space.
+Such data can represent the distribution of galaxies or dark matter halos, typically on the scales of 100s of megaparsecs.
+MCPM uses a swarm of millions of particle-like agents to explore the simulation domain.
+These agents are attracted to each other, as well as the input data.
+After a number of iterations, the simulation reaches a dynamic equilibrium: the agents still move, but the totality of their trajectories is stable.
+The output of the algorithm at this stage is a 3D spatio-temporal density of the agents which we interpret as an estimate of the Cosmic web.

+The visualization component facilitates analysis tasks of the estimated network.
+Thanks to the interactive nature of *Polyphorm* we can observe changes of the estimate in response to changing MCPM parameters.
+The main concern is whether the reconstruction fits the input data (i.e. all the input points are contained in it) as well as the plausibility of the obtained filamentary structures.

 ![title.png](docs/title.png)

 ## Requirements
-- Windows 10 (might run on older)
+- Windows OS (tested on 10)
-- Decent GPU, especially in terms of available VRAM (tested on NVIDIA TitanX 12 GB)
+- Decent GPU, especially in terms of available VRAM (tested on NVIDIA TitanX 12 GB, minimum recommendation 4 GB)
 - Visual Studio 2017 or 2019 (might be adapted to older versions)
 - DirectX 11 installed on system
 - DirectXTex library (repo and cofiguration: https://github.com/Microsoft/DirectXTex)